HJMGARMIN/OVD-SLAM/README.md

   ![pic3-4](./doc/pic4.png)

 # 1. License
-This repo is GPLv3 Licensed (inherit ORB-SLAM3).
 It is built on ORB-SLAM3.
 If you use OVD-SLAM in an academic work, please cite:
 ```
 @ARTICLE{10113832,
   author={He, Jiaming and Li, Mingrui and Wang, Yangyang and Wang, Hongyu},